davidemitoli/CSH_models/README.md

 ## 🪨🪨🪨 Overview 🪨🪨🪨
-This repository contains supporting information for the article titled "_Title_" published in .
+This repository contains supporting information for the article titled "_Design of Mechanically and Dynamically Stable Symmetric Models of C-S-H for Atomistic DFT Simulations_" published in .
 The dataset includes CIF (Crystallographic Information File) files relevant to the research presented in the article.